 Viking River Cruises cleverly planned most of our traveling for nighttime so we could spend our days in port.
 Today though, we had two cities on the itinerary: Heidelberg and Rudesheim.
-Obviously we’d be cruising during daylight hours to get there, but that didn’t mean we would be bored.
+We might be cruising during daylight hours to get there, but that didn't mean we would be bored.

 After our morning tour of Heidelberg Castle we returned to the ship and the sound of German music coming from the sundeck.
 As the ship set sail downriver we discovered that the crew had put together a fabulous lunch for us there.
 They had set up stations offering an incredible assortment of various German items such as brats, German meatball sliders, pulled pork sliders, German potato salad, and some other things that I don’t know the name of.
 Of course beer was flowing and there was plenty of Black Forest cake!

 This afternoon our ship was cruising the Upper Middle Rhine Valley, which is a UNESCO World Heritage Site.
 Our destination was Rüdesheim am Rhein, a typical wine-making town in the area.
 Of course the scenery was beautiful but we could do a lot more than just sit by the window and watch the passing landscape.
 Viking also kept us entertained with on-board events such as wheelhouse and galley tours, a history lecture about travelers along the Rhine and a demonstration of how to make a Rüdesheimer Kaffee, which is actually one of the main Rudesheim attractions.